“An athlete cannot run with money in his pockets. He must run with hope in his heart and dreams in his head.”

 Athletics at King's enjoys an enviable reputation, with many of our athletes representing Somerset at the regional level and beyond.

 A good number appear in national events, and we have developed several national champions, some of whom have gained their international vests, including Ronnie Wells, who ran the 100 metres at the English Schools, British Schools and UK Game events.
 Robin Danaher also won the javelin event at the English Schools Championships.
 Freddie Thornhill is now following in his footsteps whilst girls' event records are being rearranged by a promising group of junior girls.
 Abbie Stride is tackling the discus records, Rosie Thornhill the javelin and Lucy Crossman the middle distances; Rosie and Abbie are quietly challenging records set by a certain Maddie Hinch!
 Former pupil Joe Cooke broke school records for the senior boys at high jump and triple jump – as well as coming close in the long jump; all these had stood for over 30 years.
-The junior girls also qualified for the regional finals of the Schools Cup.
+The junior girls and junior boys also qualified for the regional finals of the Schools Cup.

 Sam Cobb continues to shine as an all-round athlete with many multi-sport international medals under his belt.